Why is Aster price rallying today?

 Editors’ Picks

-Top Crypto Gainers: ASTER, ZEC, PUMP extend gains in a volatile market

-Aster (ASTER), Zcash (ZEC), and Pump.fun (PUMP) survived the volatility in the cryptocurrency market over the last 24 hours to rise as top performers.
-Aster drives the rally on the back of increased trading volume while a surge in interest in Zcash and the Pump.fun derivatives market fuels the uptrend.

-Top 3 Price Prediction: Bitcoin, Ethereum, Ripple – BTC, ETH and XRP momentum fades, signaling deeper corrections
+Top 3 Price Prediction: BTC, ETH, and XRP recover as the key support level holds

-Bitcoin (BTC), Ethereum (ETH), and Ripple (XRP) steadied on Wednesday after falling nearly 3%, 6%, and 5% respectively, so far this week.
-The top three cryptocurrencies are showing signs of continued weakness, with fading momentum indicating deeper corrections may be on the horizon.

-CFTC unveils plans to allow stablecoins as tokenized collateral in derivatives markets
+Bitcoin, Ethereum and Ripple are showing signs of stabilization at the start of the week, each holding above key support levels after recent declines.
+While BTC struggles to regain momentum near $112,000, ETH and XRP are finding their footing, which could pave the way for short-term recoveries.

+Top Crypto Gainers: ZEC, PUMP, ATH start the week strong with double-digit gains

 Best Brokers for EUR/USD Trading